klaviyo/commercetools-klaviyo/docs/plugin-development-customization.md

 ```

 ### Security
+#### Secrets
 The klaviyo API key is passed via an environment variable.
 When deployed on the cloud, use your cloud specific secrets
 manager to store and retrieve the key.

+#### API endpoints
+The bulk import of data into Klaviyo can be triggered via API calls.
+The API endpoints should be protected via authentication or only accessible in a private network.

 ## Terraform and deploy from local environment